-Used by a majority of farmers in Australia, Brazil and by many in North America and other middle and high income countries, the practice has the potential to benefit food security in many drylands agro-ecosystems in Central and West Asia, the Middle East and in North and sub-Saharan Africa.
+Used by a majority of farmers in Australia, Brazil, and by many in North America and other middle and high income countries, the practice has the potential to benefit food security in many dryland agro-ecosystems in Central and West Asia, the Middle East, and in North and sub-Saharan Africa.

-Creating a favourable policy environment requires a change in perception among decision makers in low-income countries: ministry officials, extension services and influential large-scale farmers in dryland countries need to be engaged and informed of the benefits.
+Creating a favorable policy environment requires a change in perception among decision makers in low-income countries: ministry officials, extension services, and farmers in dryland countries need to be engaged and informed of the benefits.

-- An Australian–ICARDA project worked with local workshops in Iraq, Syria and Jordan to adapt seed drills for use in conservation agriculture.
-Costing 2000-6000 USD, the seeds were only a fraction of the cost of imported models.
+- An Australian–ICARDA project worked with local workshops in Iraq, Syria, and Jordan to adapt seed drills for use in conservation agriculture.
+Costing US$ 2000-6000, the seeders were only a fraction of the cost of imported models.

-- In Jordan, where wheat production is often constrained by prolonged drought, farmers in Irbid experienced average wheat yields that were 16 percent higher than those achieved under conventional practices, generating net returns of 296 USD per hectare (USD/ha).
+- In Jordan, where wheat production is often constrained by prolonged drought, farmers in Irbid experienced average wheat yields that were 16 percent higher than those achieved under conventional practices, generating net returns of US$ 296 per hectare.

 - In Morocco, policymakers are including conservation agriculture in a national effort to reverse falling agricultural productivity and stabilize yields after trials demonstrated a 19 percent increase in wheat yields.